ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 necessary to safely raise BBR.inflight_longterm, runs a significant risk of holding a bottleneck buffer at full or near-full for that entire round trip.

-To manage this trade-off and mitigate the risks, the "precautionary bandwidth probing" mechanism ensures the flow only maintains C.inflight at the BBR.inflight_longterm level for a full round trip when this has recently been measured to be "safe" (in the sense of not causing excess loss).
+The "precautionary bandwidth probing" mechanism manages this trade-off and mitigates the risks by maintaining C.inflight at the BBR.inflight_longterm level for a full round trip only when this has recently been measured to be "safe" (in the sense of not causing excess loss).
 To do this, it uses the following two aspects: